Skrill Wallet

 General information

-Figure: Refund sequence by using Gate
+Figure: Refund performing by using Gate: step-by-step description

-2. Merchant's web service sends the request for the refund processing by using Gate to the appropriate ecommpay URL.
+2. The web service sends the request for performing the refund by using Gate to the specified ecommpay URL.

-4. The payment platform performs all the necessary checks and processes the request.
+4. The payment platform validates the required parameters and signature in the request.

-9. The payment platform sends a callback with the payment result to the web service.
+9. The payment platform sends the result callback to the web service.

-10. The customer receives the refund result from the web service.
+10. The customer receives the refund result information from the web service.

 Request format